Skip to main content

 5. Develop Emergency Action Plan: Pre-determine responses to various triggers

-Actions When Tensions Rise (Upon Warning Signals)
+Actions When Tensions Rise (Upon Checkpoint Signals)

 1. Reduce risk asset allocation by 10-20%